ItsRoyScott/Lite/README.md

 ```

 This leaves a little more work for the programmer if the copy constructor and assignment were not needed.
 It's up to you if the benefit of saying `typeInfo.Name` outweighs a simple member function `typeInfo.Name()`.

+## Ideas for Improvement

+- Separate thread for rendering, i.e. "Render Thread".

+- Re-save converted models for faster loading.

+- Better logging mechanism: message box, log-to-file, filename / line, channels, in-game, etc.

+- A performance profiler.

+- A resource manager which handles all resource loading (possibly on a separate thread).

+- Xbox or Wii controller input.

+- Action mappings for input: "Jump" maps to VK_SPACE, etc.

+- Separate thread or threadpool for physics.